Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Discussion

 The framework also fundamentally relies on pre-rendered, high-resolution satellite maps for both offline training and online database retrieval.
 This introduces a heavy data dependency, limiting its immediate applicability in completely unmapped environments or regions where prior satellite imagery cannot be acquired in advance.
-Future extensions may investigate cross-modal global localization paradigms that leverage publicly available map priors, such as OpenStreetMap, to reduce reliance on dense geo-referenced imagery and pre-rendered pixel-level databases~\cite{maSkyLocCrossModalGlobal2025}.
+Future work may explore lightweight map priors or onboard map-update mechanisms to reduce dependence on pre-rendered high-resolution satellite imagery.

 Finally, the current architecture utilizes a non-end-to-end, two-stage decoupled pipeline.
 The altitude estimation and VPR modules are trained independently.
-Consequently, any altitude estimation error linearly propagates into the cropping stage, and joint parameter optimization during deployment is challenging.
-Future work will investigate differentiable spatial operations (e.g., spatial transformer networks) to replace the hard cropping step, thereby enabling end-to-end joint training and mitigating cascading errors.
-Concurrently, we plan to develop a unified backbone architecture with task-specific adapters for both altitude classification and place recognition, which will further streamline the inference pipeline and reduce computational overhead for resource-constrained airborne platforms.
+Consequently, any altitude estimation error directly affects the crop ratio used for query normalization, and joint parameter optimization during deployment is challenging.
+Future work may investigate differentiable spatial operations (e.g., spatial transformer networks) to replace the hard cropping step, thereby enabling end-to-end joint training and mitigating cascading errors.
+Future research may also explore a unified backbone architecture with task-specific adapters for both altitude classification and place recognition, which will further streamline the inference pipeline and reduce computational overhead for resource-constrained airborne platforms.